romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When setting up a GitHub Actions workflow, how can you ensure that a job is only executed if a previous job in the workflow has failed?
+Q: When setting up a GitHub Actions workflow, how can you ensure that a job is only executed if a previous job in the workflow has failed?
 <details><summary>Show the answer</summary><p>

 - **Use the if: failure() condition combined with the needs keyword, like needs: [previous_job] and if: failure() in the job definition**